saliveja/python_ai/artificial_intelligence_notes.md

 	- Operational performance including CPU utilization, memory usage, disk usage, network traffic, latency (the time it takes for data transfer to occur), throughput (the amount of data succesfully transferred).

+**Feature selection** (or variable/attribute selection)

+- Method to select features from an initial dataset.
+- This is an important part which can: shorten training time, simplify models and enhance testing set performance.

+- Redundant features: doesn't provide much nre information.
+- Irrelevant feature: Low correlation to target feature --> noise.

+-